Skip to article frontmatterSkip to article content

 Executive Summary

-This analysis examines seven policy options for reforming the taxation of Social Security benefits, evaluating their 10-year budgetary impacts from 2026-2035 using microsimulation modeling.
+This analysis examines eight policy options for reforming the taxation of Social Security benefits, evaluating their budgetary impacts through 2100 using microsimulation modeling with and without labor supply responses.
 The Committee for a Responsible Federal Budget (CRFB) requested this analysis to inform policy discussions around Social Security solvency and tax reform.

 Current law subjects Social Security benefits to income taxation under a two-tier system.
 Benefits become taxable when combined income, defined as the sum of an individual’s adjusted gross income (AGI), nontaxable interest and half of their Social Security benefits, exceeds certain thresholds, with up to 50% of benefits taxable at lower income levels and up to 85% at higher income levels.
 The revenue generated from this taxation is allocated to the Social Security and Medicare Hospital Insurance trust funds.